-Teaching Philosophy List of classes taught by term during promotion period.
+TEACHING/LIBRIANSHIP For Teaching faculty: Teaching Philosophy List of classes taught by term during promotion period.
 Syllabi from a range of years for the same courses (including content, organization and methods of evaluation) to demonstrate evolution of approach.
 Exams and other assessment methods Original instructional materials Major assignments for each class Reflections on mentoring and oversight of student scholarship or service learning Evidence of teaching effectiveness Comparative data from the mutually agreed upon student course evaluation instrument (SCEI), provided by the University.
-Peer and supervisor evaluation and observation reports Professional development related to instruction Contributions to course/program design, development, or advancement Additional evidence of instructional success Examination of library products Instructional material Data from stude areas of libraria Reflections on elearning and aca Evidence of proknowledge, Personal philoso Examples of inreservices and processing and proc aterials, ent or faculty ratings of penship, evidence of impact of libra ademic success, ofessional renewal and up ophy of librarianship, novations and refinement oducts over time. erformance in core rarianship on student odating of skills and s in provision of library OVERALL EVALUATION OF TEACHING Does Not Meet Expectation Meets Expectation Exceeds Expectation
+Peer and supervisor evaluation and observation reports Professional development related to instruction Contributions to course/program design, development, or advancement Additional evidence of instructional success Examination of library products Instructional ma Data from stude librarianship, Reflections on e learning and aca Evidence of pro knowledge, Personal philoso Examples of inr aterials, ent or faculty ratings of f evidence of impact of lib idemic success, ofessional renewal and up ophy of librarianship, nts and contributions to performance in core areas of rarianship on student Does Not Meet Expectation Meets Expectation Exceeds Expectation

-SCHOLARSHIP COMMENTS Scholarly and creative activities that involve clear goals, preparation, appropriate methods, results, and presentation on the part of the faculty and may be evidenced in one or more of the following types of scholarship adapted from Boyer (1990). i Scholarship of Discovery Refereed publications (including scholarly reviews, essays, articles, monographs, chapters or books), funded research, performances, and exhibitions Conference presentations or adjudication at state, regional, national or international meetings • Discipline-appropriate innovation (e.g. patents, methods, procedures, or other recognized contribution) • Recognition as a scholar in an identified area • External evaluation of scholarly or creative work Scholarship of Integration Interpretation of original research • Authorship or co-authorship of integrative scholarship • Interdisciplinary grant awards or presentations • Scholarship designed to influence organizations or governments • Scholarship at boundaries where fields converge Education of non-specialists • Scholarly contribution in new contexts (extra- disciplinary efforts) Scholarship of Application Application of one's academic expertise to problems affecting individuals, institutions, or society • Peer-reviewed publications of research, case studies, or technical applications • Grant awards in support of practice; state, regional, national, or international recognition as a master practitioner • Professional certifications, degrees, and other specialty credentials Scholarship of Teaching and Learning • Peer-reviewed publications of research related to teaching methodology or learning outcomes Case studies related to teaching-learning Learning theory development • Development or testing of educational models or theories; pedagogical changes based on scholarship • Accreditation or other comprehensive program reports • Successful applications of technology to teaching and learning • State, regional, national, or international recognition as a master teacher • Published textbooks or other learning aids • Grant awards in support of teaching and learning Outcome studies or evaluation/assessment programs • Presentations related to teaching and learning.
-OVERALL IMPRESSIONS REGARDING Does Not Meet Meets Expectations Exceeds Expectations SCHOLARSHIP Expectation -
+SCHOLARSHIP COMMENTS Scholarly and creative activities that involve clear goals, preparation, appropriate methods, results, and presentation on the part of the faculty and may be evidenced in one or more of the following types of scholarship adapted from Boyer (1990) 1 Scholarship of Discovery • Refereed publications (including scholarly reviews, essays, articles, monographs, chapters or books), funded research, performances, and exhibitions • Conference presentations or adjudication at state, regional, national or international meetings • Discipline-appropriate innovation (e.g., patents, methods, procedures, or other recognized contribution) • Recognition as a scholar in an identified area • External evaluation of scholarly or creative work Scholarship of Integration • Interpretation of original research • Authorship or co-authorship of integrative scholarship • Interdisciplinary grant awards or presentations • Scholarship designed to influence organizations or governments • Scholarship at boundaries where fields converge Education of non-specialists Scholarly contribution in new contexts (extra- disciplinary efforts)